Your Guide to Kitchen Extensions

 To have a large kitchen island, you need a big open space.
 Before islands were a trend, kitchens were often designed to be a lot narrower.
 It’s no wonder everyone is transforming traditional London homes by knocking through walls and extending in all directions!
 Whether your kitchen extension is across the back of your house or down the side in wasted space, with the right architect you can create a wow factor at the heart of your home.

-Take a look at two of the stunning kitchen extensions we have designed for other London homeowners below.....
+Desire an open plan kitchen?
+Take a look at some of the stunning kitchen extensions we have designed for other London homeowners below…..

 There are different types of ground floor kitchen extensions you can choose from, depending on what your home has to offer.

 Have you got plenty of garden space?
 Is your garden space precious but you have a wasted side return?
 Do you have so much space out the rear that you don’t even know what to do with it all?